An Emotional Trigger is Generally Misdiagnosed as Panic Attacks Rather than PTSD

 increasing blood pressure

 What can I do, you ask?

 Do not instantly dissociate.
 Focus on the moment and stay in the present for a while to see if it is a flashback or a real panic attack.
 Learn to use a visual cue, deep breathing or meditation to stay present.

 Moderate your fear by not attempting to predict what may happen that has not yet happened.

 Do not immediately take anti-anxiety (anti-anxiety) medication … rather develop a skill or a cue that keeps you in the moment.
 If the aforementioned reactions are a triggered flashback, then in 5 to 10 minutes, the reactions should dissipate.

 Then stop, reflect and determine whether you are having a flashback or a panic attack.
 If the reactions do not dissipate, then utilize your anti-panic medication for relief.

 Overall, recognition and self-determination bring you inner power.
-Face your inner demons head on then there is a good chance your triggers will disappear.
+If you face your inner demons head on then there is a good chance your triggers will disappear.